George Ellis (composer)

 George Ellis (born 12 February 1964) is an Australian conductor, composer and orchestrator.
 He presents concerts for international events with a broad range of styles from classical to pop/rock and jazz as well as presenting orchestral concerts for young audiences.
 He also lectures in conducting at the Sydney Conservatorium of Music, and is a regular presenter of Sonic Journey for ABC Radio Sydney’s program with Simon Marnie.

 Early years

-George Ellis was born in Penrith in Western Sydney from Greek-Australian parents.
+George Ellis was born in Penrith in Western Sydney to Greek-Australian parents.
 As a child, he learnt to read music and took lessons in music theory and harmony.
 At high school, he formed a rock band, The Affections, for which he wrote songs and played bass guitar.
 The band was signed to Deluxe Records and were stablemates of INXS.
 The band played support for groups including Cold Chisel, Mental As Anything, Moving Pictures, The Angels and The Church.